What are you researching?

 Myo-inositol

-A carbocyclic sugar involved in insulin signaling and neurotransmitter function.
-Strong evidence for PCOS and metabolic markers.
-Also used for anxiety and sleep at higher doses.
+A carbocyclic sugar naturally found in fruits and grains that plays crucial roles in insulin signaling and cell membrane function.
+Exceptionally well-researched for PCOS and metabolic health, with emerging evidence for anxiety and sleep through serotonin receptor modulation.

 SleepMetabolic syndrome